 11. Are there sports teams?

-Yes, currently boys/girls soccer, boys/girls basketball, cross country, swimming, alpine skiing, and outdoor track are offered at the high school level.
-Students in 7th/8th grade are allowed to try out for sports teams.
-Mount Royal Academy is a member school of the NHIAA.
+Yes, currently boys/girls soccer, boys/girls basketball, cross country, swimming, alpine skiing, baseball and outdoor track are offered at the JR high and High School level.
+Students in 3rd - 12th grade are given the opportunity to participate in most of these sports offered at Mount Royal Academy.
+Mount Royal Academy is also a member school of the NHIAA.

 12. What is the role of Catholicism at Mount Royal Academy?

 The Catholic identity of Mount Royal Academy is the most defining characteristic of our school community.
 Our Catholic identity influences how we teach, how we coach, how we play, and how we pray.
-Students begin each day with catechesis or theology class.
-Mass is offered on campus each Monday.
-School is cancelled on holy days of obligation except for All Saints because of school tradition.
-We gather together every friday to pray the rosary, and during lent we make the stations of the cross on Fridays instead.
-All high school students need 4 credits of theology in order to graduate.
+Mass is offered on campus each week.
+There is a delayed start on holy days of obligation, except for All Saints' Day, so that students can attend Mass with their families.
+We gather together every week to pray the rosary, and during Lent we make the stations of the cross instead.
+All High School students need 4 credits of theology in order to graduate.
 There is a unique focus on both formation and information.
 Students are challenged to improve themselves intellectually, morally, and spiritually.

 Younger students can be placed into the afterschool program if working parents find it difficult to make it to school by 2:15pm.
-There are a variety of campus clubs and sports teams that meet or practice after school (Campus Ministry, Chess Club, International Club, Newspaper, Robotics Club, Math Team)
+There are a variety of campus clubs and sports teams that meet or practice after school (Campus Ministry, Chess Club, music lessons)

 14. Can our family become a part of Mount Royal even if we are not Catholic?

-15. What type of opportunites are available for parents to become involved?
+15. What type of opportunities are available for parents to become involved?

-There is a family service for fundraising progam that all parents are encouraged to participate in order to improve the financial solvency of the school.
-HASA (Home and School Association) is the formal parent group that supports teachers and administrators.
+There is a family service for fundraising program that all parents are encouraged to participate in order to improve the financial solvency of the school.
+HEART is the formal parent group that supports teachers and administrators.
 All parents are welcome to offer their time and energy to the school in whatever way they feel comfortable.

 16. Are students expected to perform community service?